 Note: You do not need to follow these instructions if your Concourse deployment already connects to an external PostgreSQL database (v9.5+).

 If you have not done so already, upgrade your Concourse to 3.5.0.
 Concourse 3.5.0 includes a change to the postgres job that moves its data to a new location where the Cloud Foundry Postgres release will detect and upgrade from.

-Upload the Cloud Foundry Postgres release to your BOSH director.
-We have tested this upgrade path with version 20, currently available on bosh.io
+Upload the Cloud Foundry Postgres release to your BOSH Director.
+Pivotal tested this upgrade path with version 20, currently available on bosh.io

 Once the release is uploaded, add a reference to the job in your Concourse deployment manifest.
 You can do this by swapping out the